 - marking work limits

-- preparing for concrete improvements such as cutting or raising portions of the sidewalk
+- Preparing for concrete work by cutting or raising portions of the sidewalk.

 If you have any questions, contact Service Regina at 306-777-7000.